4 Best Lathes for Pen Turning in 2024 (Ultimate Buying Guide)

 This lathe has a 12-inch swing and can turn pieces with a length of 21 inches between centers.
 The model is capable of turning small bowls, rolling pins, wands, and other similar objects.

-You can choose from 60 up to 3,600 RPM and both the headstock and tailstock are MT2.
+There are three speed ranges so you can choose from 60 up to 3,600 RPM (60-900/110-1,800/220-3,600).
+Both the headstock and tailstock are MT2.

 If you are looking for a stable workbench to turn your pens, this lathe is the best choice.
 It has a heavier weight which means less vibration and smoother woodturning in general.